GuyVervillePerso/Cote-100-plus/content/collections/billets_mensuels/anglais/the-worst-deadly-sin.md

 id: daeb16a0-dbc2-47d1-9a32-b1da2dced37a
 origin: fbcc012e-7188-4a3e-9e5a-1c1e8fd41143
 title: 'The Worst Deadly Sin?'
+chapeau: 'In my opinion, there are two related phenomena that affect most investors and encourage them to make mistakes.'
 html_content:
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'In my opinion, there are two related phenomena that affect most investors and encourage them to make mistakes.'
   -
     type: paragraph
     content: